A proof of the $4$-variable Catalan polynomial of the Delta conjecture

 We note that if $\alpha = (1)$, then

 if and only if $k=0$ and it is equal to $0$ otherwise.
-Similarly, $\Catbar_{(1),k,\ell}(q,t)=1$ if and only if $k=0$ (and $0$ otherwise) because the generating function for $\circ$-decorated Dyck paths has one term for the Dyck path consisting of $\ell$ $\circ$-decorated double rises, a peak, followed by horizontal steps back to the diagonal. \end{proof}
+Similarly, $\Catp_{(1),k,\ell}(q,t)=1$ if and only if $k=0$ (and $0$ otherwise) because the generating function for $\circ$-decorated Schr\"oder paths has one term for the Schr\"oder path consisting of $\ell$ $\circ$-decorated rises, a peak, followed by horizontal steps back to the diagonal. \end{proof}

-In order to prove our symmetric function identity from Theorem \ref{thm:mainresult} we break the calculation into lemmas that will hopefully make a long calculation a little easier to follow.
+In order to prove our symmetric function identity from Theorem \ref{thm:mainrec} we break the calculation into lemmas that will hopefully make a long calculation a little easier to follow.